flyteorg/flyte/flytectl/docs/source/gen/flytectl_sandbox_teardown.rst

 flytectl sandbox teardown
 -------------------------

-Teardown cleans up the sandbox environment
+Cleans up the sandbox environment

 Synopsis
 ~~~~~~~~

-Teardown removes Sandbox cluster and all the Flyte config created by sandbox start:
+Removes the Sandbox cluster and all the Flyte config created by 'sandbox start':
 ::

  flytectl sandbox teardown